 Other factors to consider when deciding how long to leave your Labrador, in addition to age, are socialization, training, housing, lifestyle conditions, and previous experience of being left alone.

-When leaving your Labrador alone, keep calm and don’t let them see that you are sad to leave them.
-It has been scientifically proven that dogs can recognize emotions in humans, as evidenced in this study.
+When leaving your Labrador alone, keep calm and don’t let them see you are sad to leave them.
+It has been scientifically proven that dogs can recognize human emotions.

 Learn How To Leave Your Pup Home Alone In This Video…